malishav/OSCOAP/draft-selander-ace-object-security-05.md

                              {04:h'a1534e3c',
                               06:h'e2'}
   {},                      # unprotected: -
-  Tag                      # ciphertext + 8 byte authentication tag
+  Tag                      # cipher text + 8 byte authentication tag
 ]
 ~~~~~~~~~~~
 {: #mess-exp-ex title="Example of message expansion" }
 {: artwork-align="center"}

 Note that the encrypted CoAP options and payload are omitted since we target the message expansion (see {{appendix-a3}}).
-Therefore the size of the COSE Ciphertext equals the size of the Tag, which is 8 bytes.
+Therefore the size of the COSE Cipher Text equals the size of the Tag, which is 8 bytes.

 The COSE object encodes to a total size of 22 bytes, which is the message expansion in this example.
 The COSE overhead in this example is 22 - (4 + 1 + 8) = 9 bytes, according to the formula in {{mess-exp-formula}}.
 Note that in this example two bytes in the COSE overhead are used to encode the length of Cid and the length of Seq.